input-output-hk/marlowe/docs/Tutorials.md

 ##  [Introducing Marlowe](./introducing-marlowe.md)

-This tutorial gives an overview of the ideas behind Marlowe, and in particular for working in a blockchain context it introuduces timeouts and commitments.
+This tutorial gives an overview of the ideas behind Marlowe, as a domain-specific languages embedded in Haskell.
+It also introuduces commitments and timeouts, which are central to how Marlowe works in a blockchain context.

 ## Marlowe as a Haskell `data` type